 By cutting out the plant proteins that are typically found in dry dog foods to boost the protein content, your dog will be less likely to suffer from digestive distress.

-This fresh dog food formula is grain-free and contains no fillers.
+This is a grain-free dog food and contains no fillers.
 The meat is also sourced from farms that provide vegetable-fed and hormone-free turkey.
 All these factors make Ollie a step above other luxury formulas.

 Whole fruits and veggies provide excellent doses of vitamins and minerals, which helps with immune support, while coconut oil and cod liver oil contains essential fatty acids for maintaining skin and coat health.